g5search/g5-volunteer-server/README.md

 ### Prerequisites

-You will need to followin installed before you can get this running locally
+You will need to following installed before you can get this running locally

 - Postgres - [Easiest way for Mac](https://postgresapp.com/)
 - Node js - Install it with [NVM](https://formulae.brew.sh/formula/nvm)